ManoloArevalo/hello-world/README.md

 # hello-world
-just me going trough the tutorial

 Hello guys, my journey starts here :)
-Hope we all have a great time together!
+Hope we all have a great time together and that we can learn from each other!